kylephillips/wp-nested-pages/readme.txt

 * Modified date set to not update when reordering post order through the nested view.
 * Issue of duplicate posts item in nav menu resolved.
 * Fix for invalid rel attribute in generated nav menus, resulting in W3C validation error.
+* When adding multiple pages, the option to set them as hidden in the nav menu is now available.
 * Swedish translation added (Thanks to Marcus Forsberg)

 = 1.5.4 =